rpp2205-sdc-namib/rpp2205sdc-namib-webapp/README.md

 ### Atelier
-Atelier is a responsive and interactive e-commerce clothing site.
+Atelier is a responsive and interactive e-commerce clothing website.
-There are 4 categories for the page.
+This website is divided into 4 categories.

 - Product Overview
 - Related Items & Comparison
 - Questions & Answers
 - Ratings & Reviews

-## Table of Contents
-* Description
-* Installation
-* Usage
-* Team Members
-* Contributing
-* Roadmap

 ## Description
+#### Questions & Answers
+This section includes a list of questions and answers for the currently rendered product.
+The user can also submit a question or an answer for the current product

 ## Installation
 Step1.
 Clone the repo into your computer